History of the Brooklyn Nets: 1990–1996: Another promising start and downfall

 The Nets experienced tragedy in the off-season, as Petrović was killed in an auto accident in Germany.
 Still, the team managed to win 45 games during the 1993–94 season.
-Anderson and Coleman made their only All-Star appearances this season.
+Anderson and Coleman made their only All-Star appearances this season, also becoming the first two Nets players to ever start in an All-Star Game.
 The Nets again qualified for the playoffs as the East's seventh seed, but were eliminated by the New York Knicks the first round of the 1994 NBA playoffs, three games to one.

 After the 1993–94 season Daly resigned and Butch Beard was hired to be the team's head coach.
 The Nets struggled through the rest of the decade.
 During the mid-1990s, the NBA's main image problem was that of the selfish, immature athlete, and the Nets exemplified this.
 In 1995, Coleman was featured on the cover of Sports Illustrated as the poster child of the selfish NBA player, with Anderson, Benoit Benjamin, Dwayne Schintzius and Chris Morris among the mentioned athletes.
 The team's reputation was so poor that in an effort to shed its negative image, team president Jon Spoelstra decided to rename the team the New Jersey Swamp Dragons in 1994, partly inspired by the New Jersey Meadowlands in which the team played.
 After the team obtained approval from ownership and spent $500,000 on trademarks, the name was ultimately rejected when Nets co-owner David Gerstein changed his mind and voted 'no' as the name was sent to the NBA Board of Governors for approval, despite unanimous approval from the other team owners.
 In both the 1994–95 and 1995–96 seasons, the Nets finished with identical 30–52 records.
 Beard was fired after the second of those two seasons.